U.S. offshore energy producers brace for Hurricane Zeta impact

 U.S. Gulf of Mexico offshore oil production accounts for about 17% of total U.S. crude oil output and 5% of total U.S. dry natural gas production.

-In early Asia trading, U.S. and Brent crude futures both gained a fraction after falling more than 3% on Monday over fears of rising COVID-19 cases and increased crude supplies.
+Crude futures gained 1% in London trading after falling more than 3% on Monday over fears of rising COVID-19 cases and increased crude supplies.

-(Reporting by Erwin Seba Writing by Gary McWilliams Editing by Robert Birsel)
+(Reporting by Erwin Seba Writing by Gary McWilliams Editing by Robert Birsel and David Holmes)

 ((Gary.McWilliams@thomsonreuters.com; +1 713-210-8513;))